qiyfoundation/Qiy-Scheme/use-cases/UC27 Qiy Application Deletes Connection.md

-# UC20 Service Provider Creates Connection Proposal
+# UC27 Qiy Application Deletes Connection

 # Abstract

-This document is the use case specification for use case [UC20 Service Provider Creates Connection Proposal](UC20%20Service%20Provider%20Creates%20Connection%20Proposal.md).
+This document is the use case specification for use case [UC27 Qiy Application Deletes Connection](UC27%20Qiy%20Application%20Deletes%20Connection.md).

 # Contents